South Korea’s digital nomad visa is about much more than travel | KRDO

 “Maybe by enforcing this new visa policy,” says Suh, “the government is trying to lead the agenda or to lead the discussion to normalize social mix between ethnicities or between Koreans and non-Koreans.”

-Jeong Hyun Cho is the founder of Hoppers, a community for remote workers and foreigners living in South Korea.
+The founder of Hoppers, Jeong Hyun Cho, created Digital Nomads Korea, a community designed for remote workers and foreigners residing in South Korea.
 She says that once the workcation visa was announced, it became “the hottest topic” in the Digital Nomads Korea WhatsApp group and other online platforms that Hoppers facilitates.

 “The capital area in Korea is densely populated,” she says.